Children's Readings

 Malorie dozed off.
 Then she woke up.
 She couldn't sleep that night.
 She tossed and turned all night long, as she tried to figure out what was wrong.
 As she thought, she went through her family and friends one by one.
 "Did they hurt me?
 How?
 Why?
 What can I say to them to get back at them?" she pondered.
 The more she thought, the angrier she got.
 She had to get back at the people who did her wrong.

 At 3:00 in the morning, she got up, turned on the light, and began to write down what she was thinking.
 But something funny happened.
 What she wrote down was not the anger she felt.
-In stead, Malorie began to see the hurt through others eyes.
+Instead, Malorie began to see the hurt through others's eyes.
 She stopped asking, "How did these people hurt me?"
 She began to ask: "How did I hurt these people?"
 Her writing turned into letters of apology and love.
 After only twenty minutes, she finished, went to bed, and promptly went to sleep.

-In today's reading, John the Baptist call us to change so see things differently, just like Malorie.
+In today's reading, John the Baptist called us to change so see things differently, just like Malorie.
 This is a perfect time to change.
 It's a perfect time not to get as angry at our brothers or sisters.
 It's a perfect time to give moms and dads, grandparents and cousins, more hugs.
 It's a perfect time to share more with others, especially those who do not have as much as we do.
 It's a perfect time to think less of ourselves and more of others.

 Closing Questions: Why is this a perfect time to share with others?
 What can we share with others?
 How can we share those things with others?